 According to Vice Adm.
-Rick Cheeseman… chief of naval personnel, this revamped system is: designed to foster a more adaptable.
-And efficacious approach to the assessment and "management of physical readiness."
-The administrative message detailing this change was disseminated to naval personnel, precipitating ripple of interest and examination among stakeholders.
+Rick Cheeseman… chief of naval personnel, this revamped system is designed to foster a more adaptable and efficacious approach to the assessment and management of physical readiness.
+The administrative message detailing this change was disseminated to naval personnel, precipitating a ripple of interest and examination among stakeholders.

 Col. William Wright, the director of the U. S. Military Academy’s geospatial information science program, “was arraigned on charges related to his alleged involvement in the scandal.”
 As the Navy continues to refine its approach to physical readiness, “it is essential to ensure that the well-being of sailors is paramount,” thereby fostering a culture of ← →